 How To Make This Chinese Sausage And Rice – Step By Step

 1. Let’s wash the raw rice grains fist.
-Fill a pot with the rice and cold water to cover.
+Fill a pot with the rice and enough water (cold) to cover it.
 Use your hands to swish the rice grains, loosening any extra starch and dirt.
 Rice (like beans) is a raw ingredient and it is important to wash and rinse!
 Washing also rids the rice of extra starch, which will give us light, fluffy, airy rice – not heavy, sticky and starchy.
 Tip the pot and carefully pour out the water.
-Repeat two more times.
+Repeat a couple of times.
 Drain as much water as possible from the pot.

 3. When the rice is finished cooking, turn off heat and keep covered – no peeking!
 Let it sit with the lid on for 5 minutes to finish the steaming process.